Izenda7Series/docs/known_issues.rst

      - 17718
      - Grid - Data shows incorrectly when sorting the column which has subtotal configured
    * - Defect
-     - 17716
-     -  Previous tenant level is set instead of system level when going back to report list from Settings
-   * - Defect
      - 17708
      - The /api/repost/list2?includeHashCode=true, reports are always contained in null subcategories, instead of its actual subcategory.
    * - Defect